ammartahir24/crab/README.md

 ## Data and Plots

-To reproduce plots from the paper, see the repository:
+To reproduce plots from the paper, run respective figure's python file in `plots` directory.